 This is where Economy for the Common Good comes in, which will be relevant in part 3 of the workshop.
 As a workshop leader, you should be able to present this topic in a short talk.
 As preparation for this I recommend you to read the book Economy for the Common Good by Christian Felber.

 In the founding team, we have often thought about our mission in small circles.
 However, we have never discussed it as a team.

-Results of the workshop part
+Results of the workshop unit

 After our discussion, our mission was amended as follows: